Overview of Graduate Program

 Our ability to fund all students depends on each student’s commitment to the department and to our program.
 By accepting the offer of funding and responding to our request for teaching preferences, you become an important part of how we educate our undergraduate students.
 We will provide you with training, support, and supervision to fulfill this important role and prepare for future careers.
 At the same time, you are expected to participate fully in this reciprocal agreement, communicate proactively about your circumstances, and fulfill your teaching commitments.

 International students please note: Please read the employment rules on your I-20 or DS-2019 immigration document.
 You will likely be limited to a maximum of 50% employment on campus during Fall and Spring and no off-campus employment.
 International students are not eligible for as wide a range of loans, grants, and other awards as domestic students.
 You will also be charged NRST (Non-Resident Supplemental Tuition) each semester.
 This will be paid by the department and/or university during your first three years in good standing in the program.
 At that point, you should pass your Qualifying Exams and Advance to Candidacy.
 Your NRST will then be waived for 3 years, through the 6th year only.
+After the 6th year, you would be charged for NRST unless you have completed your degree, withdrawn, or are on Filing Fee (for 1 semester only).
 Please consult with Robin as you plan.

 Many of our graduate students have been successful in garnering external support from sources such as Fulbright, the Social Science Research Council, the Jacob Javitz Fellowship and other funds.
-Students applying for major year-long external fellowships should be aware that these often do not cover fees and tuition.
-Through the resources of our program’s generous Hickman Endowment, we make every effort to cover a year of In Absentia fees for students who will take the fellowship abroad or out-of-state.
-The Graduate Division offers top-off funding for External Fellowships and you are encouraged to see if your fellowship meets the criteria.
-Please see http://grad.berkeley.edu/policies/guides/g1-9-allowance-top-offs/
+Students applying for major year-long external fellowships should be aware that these often do not cover full fees and tuition.
+However, the Graduate Division offers top-off funding for External Fellowships and you are encouraged to see if your intended fellowship meets the criteria.
+Please consult with Robin in advance when you are considering applying for outside funding so we can discuss possible impacts on teaching and/or on other funding sources.

 Hickman Book Award